 Luke Skywalker was nowhere to be found until Rey travelled to a mysterious planet only to find him on an island which can only be assumed to be the first Jedi Temple.
 That's how Star Wars lore tells us but in reality, this is the island of Skellig Michael and the ruins of a Christian monastery.

-I have to say that out of everywhere we went in Ireland, this was the most impressive and not just because I’m a big Star Wars nerd.
+I have to say that out of everywhere we went in our week in Ireland, this was the most impressive and not just because I'm a big Star Wars nerd.
 Beyond whirling my mini lightsaber around to train to become a great Jedi, following over 600 steps up to the isolated monastery to find the beehive shaped huts and also being surrounded by 10,000 puffins was truly what made the larger of the two Skellig islands a special place.

 RINGS OF KERRY AND SKELLIG